 This course is designed as a supervised reading portion of the final internship to give practical experience in reading for the pre-service teacher.
 This course aligns directly to the Florida Reading Competencies, which include language development, cognition, research-proven best practices, and differentiated instruction.
-Students will work directly with K-12 teachers and students in the schools to connect all aspects of theoretical, literacy instruction to classroom practice.
+Students will work directly with K-12 teachers and students in the public schools in large group, small group, and individual settings to connect all aspects of theoretical, literacy instruction to classroom practice.
 This course is designed to demonstrate specific skills and strategies in reading relative to program planning, instruction, daily scheduling, record keeping, evaluation, classroom management, communication, ethics, and professional development.